 English-speaking white South Africans enjoy highest social prestige although this has diminished somewhat since the end of apartheid.
 Both English and Afrikaans are official languages in the new, post-apartheid Republic of South Africa.
 However there is still a language loyalty conflict, a remnant of the Anglo-Boer war of 1899-1902.
 This situation has not changed substantially since the end of apartheid (white discrimination against and segregation of blacks).

-English is the first language of about 8-10% (ca. 3-4 million speakers) of which two thirds are white.
-Furthermore, English is used as a lingua franca by millions and in this context co-exists with Afrikaans (mixtures of Afrikaans and English are not uncommon and termed ‘Anglikaans’) and many indigenous languages such as those of the Bantu and Khoisian groups.
-Since the change-over in power to a largely black government in the early 1990s the Republic of South Africa has recognised some 11 languages as official, including English and Afrikaans, as official languages in the country.
+English is the first language of about 10% (ca. 2.8m) of which two thirds are white.
+Furthermore English is used as a lingua franca by millions and in this context co-exists with Afrikaans (mixtures of Afrikaans and English are not uncommon and termed ‘Anglikaans’) and many indigenous languages such as those of the Bantu and Khoisian groups.
+Since the change-over in power to a largely black government the Republic of South Africa recognises some 11 languages, including English and Afrikaans, as official languages in the country.
 The following description applies to General South African English.

 Main linguistic features